Common Tree Snake

-Other common names: Green Tree Snake, Yellow-bellied Black Snake, Grass Snake.
+Other common names: Common Tree Snake, Yellow-bellied Black Snake, Grass Snake.

-Inoffensive and bites infrequently.
-Emits a strong odor from the cloaca if handled firmly.
+More often than not the common tree snake is inoffensive and bites infrequently.
+Emits a strong odour from the cloaca if handled firmly.

-General description: Sleek slender body with long, very thin tail.
+The common tree snake is characterised by having a sleek slender body with long, very thin tail.
 Distinctive ridge extends along outer edges of belly making shed skins easily identifiable.
-Wide colour ranges from green, olive, brown & black to rare blue-grey on upper body.
+Often quite variable, it has a wide colour ranges from green, olive, brown & black to rare blue-grey on upper body.
 Belly yellow or creamy, with bright yellow present on throat.
 Some specimens with blue or grey belly but generally maintain the yellow coloration above the ventral ridges.
 Skin between the scales when spread show as a light sky blue especially after consuming a meal larger than its body diameter or when defensive.
 Eye appears large comparative to head.
 Midbody scales at 11 -13 rows (rarely 15).

-Around the home: Probably the most common species to enter homes.
+Probably the most common species to enter homes due to its highly active foraging nature.
 Generally above ground environs such as heavy foliage of trees and shrubs, exposed beams of verandahs and pergolas, sheds and garages.
 Fast-moving and hard to see in heavy cover.
 Have exploited the abundant supply of Asian house Geckoes, high densities of skinks and presence of frogs in continually watered localities associated with suburban environments thus accounting for there frequency around homes.

 The content on this page is intended only to provide a summary and general overview .
 It is not intended to be comprehensive nor does it constitute to be exact in every circumstances.
 We attempt to ensure that the Content is current but we do not guarantee its currency.